broadinstitute/cromwell/docs/Configuring.md

 additional configuration, but the "Carbonite" aspect has its own `carbonite-metadata-service` stanza.
 A sample configuration with default values is shown below.

-`enabled = true` is required for any Carboniting to actually happen, and a `bucket` and `filesystems.gcs.auth` must also be specified.
+A `bucket` and `filesystems.gcs.auth` must be specified to be able to read and/or write Carbonited metadata.
-The `freeze-scan` stanza controls the frequency and backoff with which Cromwell searches for "classic" metadata to Carbonite, while the `metadata-deletion` stanza controls the parameters around Cromwell's deletion of successfully archived metadata rows from the "classic" metadata database.
+The `metadata-freezing` stanza controls parameters for the "freezing" of metadata (converting "classic" metadata stored in Cromwell's relational database to JSON stored in GCS), while the `metadata-deletion` stanza controls the parameters around Cromwell's deletion of successfully archived metadata rows from the "classic" metadata database.